flutter/website/src/content/app-architecture/architecture-concepts.md

 The principals that make software extensible also make software easier to test.
 For example, you can test the self-contained logic of a view model by mocking a repository.
-The view model tests don’t require you to mock other parts of your application, and you can test your UI logic separate from Flutter widgets themselves.
+The view model tests don't require you to mock other parts of your application, and you can test your UI logic separate from Flutter widgets themselves.

 Your app will also be more flexible.